Running NetworkMiner in Windows Sandbox

 bcdedit.exe /set hypervisorlaunchtype off

-...and then rebooting the computer before starting a VirtualBox VM with “nested VT-x” enabled.
+...and then restart the computer.
 Turning off the hypervisor will unfortunately prevent Windows Sandbox from running, giving an error message saying “No hypervisor was found.
 Please enable hypervisor support.”
 (Error 0xc0351000)

 Windows Sandbox error message No hypervisor was found.
 Please enable hypervisor support.
 Error 0xc0351000.
 No hypervisor is present on this system